CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#fd_filestat_set_size" name="fd_filestat_set_size"></a>`__wasi_fd_filestat_set_size()`

 Adjusts the size of a file by file descriptor.
+If this increases the file's size, the extra bytes are filled with zeros.

 Note: This is similar to `ftruncate` in POSIX.